fabba/WhackAMole/doc/DesignDoc.md

 DesignDocument

 Database in SQL(ite).
 We store the current game state in a table called game, from which we should be able to reconstruct that specific game when a player presses resume.This game will be constructed at the beginning of each level.
-Each round consists of a set of moles which will be execute in order at specific points in time, the place where the mole will appear will be randomly chosen.
+Each round consists of a set of moles which will appear in order at specific points in time, the place where the mole will appear will be randomly chosen.

 Database tables: